heron-data/docs/docs/webhooks.md

 ---
-sidebar_position: 8
+sidebar_position: 3
 ---

 # Webhooks

 We can send notifications about the progress of certain async processes to a URL of your choice.
-If you would like us to configure a webhook for a particular topic, please contact us.
+You can configure the webhook URL in the [Heron dashboard](https://dashboard.herondata.io/).

 This is an example structure of our webhooks: